What is a Check Sheet?

 Check sheets allow teams to systematically record and compile data from historical sources (or observations as they happen), to more easily detect and display patterns and trends.
 A check sheet:

-- Creates easy-to-understand data that come from a simple, efficient process that can be applied to any key performance areas
+- Creates easy-to-understand data from a simple, efficient process that can be applied to any key performance areas

-- Forces agreement on the definition of each condition or event (every person has to be looking for and recording the same thing)
+- Forces agreement on the definition of each condition or event (participants must look for and record the same thing)